- David Black

-Maria Stenzel is a freelance photojournalist who has covered environmental issues, natural history, science, indigenous cultures, and history for National Geographic Magazine since 1991.
-Among her 25 stories for National Geographic she has photographed the pollination system of migratory beekeepers in the United States; the challenges facing native cultures in Siberia, Tibet, Borneo, Kenya, Bolivia and Mexico; illegal logging in the Peruvian Amazon; Patagonia’s ice fields and fjords; the route followed by explorer David Thompson; and the world of poet Walt Whitman.
-Since 1995, Stenzel has regularly documented scientists at work in Antarctica, photographing their studies of sea ice in the Southern Ocean; glacial melt of ice shelves in West Antarctica; wildlife studies from krill to humpback whales; and the geologic history of the Dry Valleys in the Antarctica.
+Maria Stenzel is an independent photojournalist who, since 1991, has covered the environment, natural history, science, indigenous cultures, and history for National Geographic.
+Her projects include photographing the challenges facing native cultures in Siberia, Tibet, Borneo, Kenya, Bolivia, Mexico, and Patagonia’s ice fields and fjords.
 Her coverage of chinstrap penguins breeding on the remote South Sandwich Islands of the Scotia Sea won awards from World Press Photo, the National Magazine Awards, the National Press Photographers Association, Wildlife Photographer of the Year, and Communication Arts.
 In 2011 she was a Global Vision finalist at Pictures of the Year International for her coverage of climate change in West Antarctica.
-As a Knight Science Journalism Fellow at MIT in 2012, she spent the year learning documentary filmmaking.
+As a Knight Science Journalism Fellow at the Massachusetts Institute for Technology in 2012, she spent the year learning documentary filmmaking.

 James Verini is an investigative journalist based in East Africa.
-He's reported from the Democratic Republic of Congo, Somalia and Sudan, and contributed to such publications as National Geographic, the New York Times Magazine, Vanity Fair, The New Republic, New York Magazine, Washington Monthly, newyorker.com, Slate, and others.
+He’s reported from the Democratic Republic of Congo, Somalia and Sudan, and contributed to such publications as National Geographic, the New York Times Magazine, Vanity Fair, The New Republic, New York Magazine, Washington Monthly, newyorker.com, Slate, and others.
 Until 2009, he was a contributing editor at the Conde Nast Portfolio magazine, where he was twice nominated for a National Magazine Award in the reporting category.
 Before that, he was a features contributor and columnist at The Los Angeles Times covering culture and the arts, and before that a staff writer at the New York Observer, covering business.
-In addition to Africa, his reporting has taken him to the Middle East, Russia, East Asia, India, and Latin America.
-Twitter: @JamesVerini
+In addition to Africa, his reporting has taken him to the Middle East, Russia, East Asia, India, and Latin America. @JamesVerini